DisyInformationssysteme/cadenza-analytics-python/docs/intro.md

 | Date/Time                      | ZONEDDATETIME | datetime64[ns, UTC]   | `datetime`           | Parsed with timezone |
 | Geometry                       | GEOMETRY      | object                | `shapely.Geometry`   | Parsed from WKT |

-Values received from Cadenza are automatically converted to the corresponding Pandas column types (and underlying Python types) shown above.
+Values received from disy Cadenza are automatically converted to the corresponding Pandas column types (and underlying Python types) shown above.

-Values sent back to Cadenza are converted to the appropriate Cadenza attribute types based on those same mappings.
+Values sent back to disy Cadenza are converted to the appropriate disy Cadenza attribute types based on those same mappings.
 *Important*: If you explicitly provide column metadata in your response, the declared data type must match the actual Pandas column type.
 ## Defining Parameters